Preparing for Registration

 The Registrar's office has created a thorough PowerPoint explaining the process of planning your class schedule and registering for classes.
 Click below to view the slides.

-Below is a checklist of things you can do during the summer to prepare for your advising meeting.
+Below is a checklist of things you can do to prepare for your advising meeting.

 - Peruse Reed's Course Catalog for a comprehensive overview of the academic program, including departmental requirements.

 - Review the schedule of classes.
 In addition to seeing when classes are offered, you can select only courses without prerequisites, see which courses meet group requirements, and other filters that can be helpful to you.
 (Courses without prerequisites are all open to first year students.)

 - If you’ve taken AP or IB classes, you may find the first year student credit guide helpful in determining your placement in certain subjects.

 Just before Orientation:

 - Sketch out any classes you may want to take using this schedule planner.
 This form is intended to help your conversation with your adviser as you are picking classes, so don’t worry about filling it out completely if you aren’t sure which classes you want to take.